etiennebacher/etiennebacher/README.md

 -   [datawizard](https://easystats.github.io/datawizard/): this package is
     part of the [`easystats`](https://easystats.github.io/easystats/) ecosystem.
-    It provides many functions to manipulate data (similarly to what `dplyr` and `tidyr` do) and to perform various statistical transformation on variabes (standardizing, winsorizing, normalizing, etc.).
+    It provides many functions to manipulate data (similarly to what `dplyr` and `tidyr` do) and to perform various statistical transformation on variables (standardizing, winsorizing, normalizing, etc.).

 ### Package development